Ear Mites in Dogs: Causes, Symptoms, and Treatment Options

 Share Article

-As many dog parents know, any unusual sound coming from their pup will jolt them right out of the deepest sleep.
+As many dog parents know, any unusual sound from their pup will jolt them right out of the deepest sleep.
 The worst is when you hear a gagging sound and find your dog puking all over the duvet.
-But there are other sounds that can jar us out of any dream.
+But other sounds can jar us out of any dream.

-For instance, no one wants to be woken up through the night with the thump, thump, thump, flap sound of their dog constantly scratching their ears and shaking their head.
-Dogs can have itchy, irritated ears for a lot of reasons, and ear mites are a common cause of problems.
-Knowing more about what ear mites are, what symptoms they cause, how they’re transmitted, and how they’re treated can help you make sure your dog stays free of these tiny pests.
+For instance, no one wants to be woken up during the night with the thump, thump, thump, flap sound of their dog constantly scratching their ears and shaking their head.
+Dogs can have itchy, irritated ears for many reasons, and ear mites commonly cause problems.
+Knowing more about what ear mites are, the symptoms they cause, the ways they’re transmitted, and how to treat them can help you ensure your dog stays free of these tiny pests.

 What are ear mites?